LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

 * Tin Hang

 ## Disclaimer
 &#x1F53B; Do not use this code for investing or trading in the stock market.
-However, if you are interst in the stock market, you should read books that relate to stock market or finance.
+However, if you are interest in the stock market, you should read &#x1F4D7; books that relate to stock market, investment, or finance.
+ON the other hand, if you into quant or machine learning, read books about &#x1F4D8; machine trading, algorithmic trading, and quantitative trading.